OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-14.md

 ## Isaiah 14:14

-I will ascend above the tops of the clouds; I will make myself like the Most High.”
+I will rise above the clouds; I will make myself like the Most High.”

 ## Isaiah 14:15